jmvlangen/three_fourth_powers_code/README.md

 accessible through SageMath's [MAGMA interface](http://doc.sagemath.org/html/en/reference/interfaces/sage/interfaces/magma.html).

-If you want to test the computations in _computations.rst_make sure you have an installation of MAGMA as described before.
+If you want to test the computations in _calculations.rst_make sure you have an installation of MAGMA as described before.
 Furthermore you need a directory in this directory called _tmp_ that contains the files _E1.nfs_ and _E2.nfs_ containing the newform data needed for the